Ikhwan raid on Busayya

 The Ikhwan raid on Busayya in Iraq occurred on 5 November 1927.
-Elements of the Ikhwan, mainly consisting of the Mutayr tribe under Faisal al-Duwaish, raided southern Iraq, clashing with Iraqi troops near Al Busayya, resulting in some 20 casualties on both sides.
-This attack later became known as the beginning of the Ikhwan rebellion.
+Elements of the Ikhwan, mainly consisting of the Mutayr tribe under Faisal al-Duwaish, raided southern Iraq, clashing with Iraqi troops near Al Busayya This attack later became known as the beginning of the Ikhwan rebellion.

 Aftermath

 Ikhwan tribesmen also raided Kuwait in January 1928.
 On both occasions (raids on Iraq and Kuwait) they looted camels and sheep, and though they raided brutally, they suffered heavy retaliations from the Royal Air Force and Kuwaitis.